ggongg/chorsesite/README.md

 Ripple: Your Mental Health Ally.
-I designed the UI/UX in Figma, then transferred the designs and images onto the website.
+First, I designed the UI/UX in Figma, then transferred the designs and images onto the website frontend.
 I also utilized the Google Cloud Platform Dialogflow Tool to create the chatbot, which I then integrated within the site.

 Some things Im working on adding: